Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Directionality on nuclear recoils in the keV-range

 \subsection{Directionality from the deconvolution of the ionic contribution}

 We here describe a novel approach for accessing directionality (\textit{i.e.} measuring simultaneously $E_p$ and $\theta$) from the deconvolution of the ionic contribution on the Flash signal.
 The neutron field produced by the AMANDE facility covers a detection solid angle that can be determined for each event from the pixelated anode, with a maximal deviation of the neutron incident direction to the Z-axis that lies below $6^\circ$ (for a distance of $33~\mathrm{cm}$ between the target and the detector).
 In this situation, the scattering angle is roughly equivalent to the polar angle.
-Since we ignore the absolute Z-coordinate of the interaction, we place it (in our analysis) at the center of the detector, leading to a maximal error of $1.7^\circ$ in the worst case scenario.
-Due to Eq.~(\ref{eq:recoilE}) and trigonometry, the number of primary charges per timeslice is directly related to the polar angle: it decreases when the polar angle increases.
-Now, we remind that the larger the number of charges per timeslice, the greater the ionic current, so the longer the ionic signal overpasses the detection threshold.
-We note \texttt{IonDuration} the duration between the time of arrival of the last primary electron and the time for which the Flash stops to record a signal.
-For instance in Figure~\ref{fig:sigFormation}, \texttt{IonDuration} is equal to $0$ for the brown curve, and $\sim 200\,\mathrm{ns}$ for the blue curve. \texttt{IonDuration} increases with the number of charges per timeslice, so it decreases with the polar angle.
-In a first approximation, one can show that \texttt{IonDuration} and the polar angle are correlated by an inverse cosine function.
+Since we ignore the absolute Z-coordinate of the interaction, we place it (in our analysis) at the center of the detector, leading to a maximal error of $1.7^\circ$ in the worst-case scenario.